 The conditions and criteria that projects must meet in order to receive REPIC’s support are listed below.
 Corresponding explanations must be provided in full, at the proposal phase at the latest (they may be less detailed in the outline).

-- The target country must be among these countries.
+- The target country must be among the OECD’s these countries.

 - The project must be in the field of renewable energies and/or energy efficiency and/or resource efficiency (waste, waste water and industrial processes).